opxcore/log-manager/README.md

-Calling `$manager->driver('file')` at first time will create and return LogFile class instance (for this example is equal to `new \OpxCore\Log\LogFile('/www/project/logs')`) and store it's instance for future use.
+Calling `$manager->driver('file')` at first time will create and return LogFile class instance (for this example is equal to `new \OpxCore\Log\LogFile('/www/project/logs')`) and store it's an instance for future use.
 So calling `$manager->driver('file')` for second time will return same instance of logger.

 For this example using